reaperhulk/cryptography-pkcs11/README.rst

 ------

 * Session management is still pretty terrible.

   * Session objects are presumed to be available to all sessions, which is only true if you don't close sessions.
   * No `CKA_TOKEN` False objects are ever deleted, so device memory will run out over time if you run the test suite repeatedly.
-  * Sessions that generate exceptions during an active operation are returned to the session pool without the operation being terminated.
-This results in all subsequent attempts to use the session to fail with `CKR_OPERATION_ACTIVE`.
+  * Sessions that generate exceptions during an active operation are destroyed and a new session is opened to take their place.
+This is a blocking operation.
 * Generating or loading a key with `CKA_TOKEN` True is not supported at all yet.
 * When adding the ``pkcs11`` entry point for multibackend it is injected as the first element in the array.
 This is probably not desirable.